Details of an engraving in the History of Science Museum showing The Academy of Arts and Sciences, by B. Smith

 Most of your independent work will be in preparation of essays for your tutorials, although systematic language-learning and reading of texts will also require considerable time and effort.

 Tutorials are usually up to four students and a tutor.
-Seminar and language class sizes may vary depending on the options you choose or the language you are studying, but there would usually be no more than around 20 students and would often be much smaller.
+Seminar and language class sizes may vary depending on the options you choose or the language you are studying, but there would usually be around 20 students and would often be much smaller.

 Course structure